sodiuz/projeto-android/README.md

-Neste projeto, é apresentada uma página criada apenas com HTML e CSS;
+In this project, a page created using only HTML and CSS is presented;
-Ela foi desenvolvida pelo professor Gustavo Guanabara do CursoemVideo.
+It was developed by Professor Gustavo Guanabara from CursoemVideo.

-Link para acessar a página: https://sodiuz.github.io/projeto-android/
+Link to access the page: https://sodiuz.github.io/projeto-android/